 Is there a page limit for the application form?

-There are some word limits.
+There are some word limits in the Smartygrants form.
 Remember, the assessment committee has to read many applications, and the clearer your argument the more likely your application will stand out.

 Do I need to brief my referees about the project and participants?

 Yes.
 You need to demonstrate that you have a track record and are going to be able to do what you say you are going to do in the application and that there is likely to be a long-term outcome.

 How long should a CV of the main project participants be?